luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 ---------------------------------

 When calculating the disparity, each pixel in the disparity map gets assigned a confidence value :code:`0..255` by the stereo matching algorithm.
-This confidence score is kind-of inverted (if say comparing with NN):
+This confidence score is kind of inverted (if, say, comparing with NN confidences):

 - **0** - maximum confidence that it holds a valid value
 - **255** - minimum confidence, so there is more chance that the value is incorrect

-For the final disparity map, a filtering is applied based on the confidence threshold value: the pixels that have their confidence score larger than the threshold get invalidated, i.e. their disparity value is set to zero.
+For the final disparity map, filtering is applied based on the confidence threshold value: the pixels that have their confidence score larger than the threshold get invalidated, i.e. their disparity value is set to zero.
 You can set the confidence threshold via the API below.

-This means that with the confidence threshold users can prioritize **fill-rate or accuracy**.
+This means that with the confidence threshold, users can prioritize **fill-rate or accuracy**.

 .. code-block:: python